 Opioids are often used to treat pain, and include medications such as morphine and codeine.
 The increase of opioid abuse can be linked to an increase in chronic pain and the aging population.
 Other forms of opioids include Hydrocodone, Fentanyl, Hydromorphone and Meperidine.
 These drugs can become life threatening if an overdose occurs.

-Stimulants are often prescribed for issues such as ADD, ADHD, narcolepsy and depression.
+Stimulants are often prescribed for ADD, ADHD, narcolepsy and major depression.
 They cause an increase in attention, awareness and energy by increasing blood sugar, blood pressure and heart rate, while constricting blood vessels and opening the respiratory system’s pathways.
-If they are taken under proper guidance, stimulants can be safe, but they can become addictive when they are taken in higher doses or snorted to get high.
+Stimulants can become addictive when they are taken in higher doses or snorted to get high.
 Taking stimulants in high doses can lead to high body temperatures, and mixing stimulants with decongestants can cause irregular heart rhythms.

 The signs and symptoms of prescription drug abuse largely depend on the person’s drug of choice.
 A person who abuses prescription opiates may have constricted pupils, be confused and drowsy, and not feel pain at standard levels.
 They may feel nauseas and need medication for constipation.
 Their breathing may be abnormally slow when they are asleep.
 If they attempt to stop using opiates, then they may experience several days of bone and muscle pain, diarrhea, vomiting, insomnia and chills.